-There are 4 up-to-date clinical pathways available to assist GPs:
+There are four clinical pathways available to assist GPs:

 - Cognitive impairment and dementia – This is the main clinical pathway outlining assessment, management and referral for people experiencing memory loss or who have been diagnosed with dementia.